majkg/UnrealWindowsMessageListenerModule/DOCUMENTATION.md

 # Documentation

 ## Overview
 The `WindowsMessageListener` module is designed to handle Windows messages in Unreal Engine projects.
 It provides a flexible API for processing, filtering, and managing Windows messages.
-This module is particularly useful for integrating custom hardware, handling system-level events, and implementing advanced user interactions.
+This module is useful for integrating custom hardware, handling system-level events, and implementing advanced user interactions.

 ## Classes